-Figure 4 presents box and whisker plots of all Ohio River Bimonthly and Clean Metals monitoring data for the period July 2008 through June 2013.
-The data represents 30 sampling events conducted over the five year period, consisting of one round of sampling every other month beginning in January.
-Data are presented from upstream to downstream stations, which is left to right on the graphs.
-River mile points for each station can be found in the data tables in Appendix B.
+Figure 4 presents box and whisker plots of all Ohio River Bimonthly and Clean Metals monitoring data for the period January 2010 through December 2014.
+The data generally represents 30 sampling events conducted over the five year period, consisting of one round of sampling every other month, beginning in January and alternating months.
+The data in Figure 5 are presented from upstream to downstream stations, which is left to right on the graphs.
+River mile points for each station as well as individual sample results can be found in Appendix B. The box and whisker plots depict the maximum, minimum, 25th percentile, median, and 75th percentile values of the data.
+In many cases the minimum value will be the analytical detection level.